NEMWCL The North-East Mid-Week Cricket League 2008

 Sadly the innings of Hon Vice President, George Hall closed on 26th November 1993.
 A carriage clock was engraved in the name of the League and was presented to his wife Lena.
 Despite ill health, George had presented the awards at recent Cup Finals.

 In the 93/94 close season the League became involved in appeals against the closure of the University Longbenton pitches.
 This was to no avail but our activity helped to highlight the need for additional facilities in the area.
-The Northumberland Cricket Forum made progress with the introduction of several quality artificial wickets and additional courses for various aspects of the game and its administration.

 For the 1994 season Gordon Grear became Information Secretary with resignations from Valerie Denton, Mick McCann and Peter Siddle.
 It was decided to dispense with Assistant Divisional Officers and Bernard Lavin was appointed senior adviser for issues involving the Laws of the League.
 Phil Wisbach was made an honorary Vice President.
 One of the two longest term member Clubs, BMT (previously BSRA) changed name to AH Accountants with Alan Hynd becoming their captain and sponsor.
 The Awards at the Presentation Evening were presented by Dr. Malcolm Kennedy, MD of Merz & McLellan, the other Club longest associated with the League.
 Malcolm Kennedy arranged sponsorship by Merz for the 1995 season Curtain Raiser.
 Tom Thornton arranged for major sponsorship from Waugh Transport and Jamar Liner Agencies; in particular Jamar Liner Agencies became our major sponsor of the Cup Final.
-Colin Thornton captained the winning President’s XI in the Duke of Northumberland Cup.
+Colin Thornton captained the winning Presidents XI in the Duke of Northumberland Cup.

-At the beginning of the 1995 season, several long established Clubs resigned leaving only four Clubs to play each other four times in Div.
+Before the beginning of the 1995 season, several long established Clubs resigned leaving only four Clubs to play each other four times in Div.
 V. Roger Gibbs joined the MC.
 Guidance notes on no-balls and other interpretations of MCC Laws were included in the Fixtures Booklet.
 It was decided to ban 'temporarily visiting, overseas players' from playing in the League.
 The League supported a children's charity appeal.
 A window was broken at Tynemouth in the Cup Final!
 Davy Greener presented the annual awards at the (FED Breweries') Lancastrian Suite and became the first guest speaker.

 For the 1996 season Gordon Grear became Chairman of Selectors for the President's XI and Valerie Denton was welcomed back to the MC as Information Secretary; Tony Tiffin (Kibblesworth) was elected.
 Tom Thornton and Dr. Malcolm Kennedy were made honorary Vice Presidents of the League in recognition of their tremendous support over the years and recent fund raising through sponsorships.

 Malcolm Kennedy joined the list of umpires willing to adjudicate (when available!) in key fixtures.
 Gordon Swinbanks (Saints) provided illustrated clarification of a no-ball; this added graphics to the booklet.
 Further sponsorship was obtained from Lord Ralph Percy, the new Duke of Northumberland, with his blessing that the annual fixture with The Alnwick & District League should continue in his name.
 The Presentation Evening was held at County Club with presenter and guest speaker Clive Page.
-The main ‘Grand Draw’ prizes were a flight at the Borders Gliding Club, near Milfield and vouchers from Fenwick and Sainsbury.
+The main Grand Draw prizes were a flight at the Borders Gliding Club, near Milfield and vouchers from Fenwick and Sainsbury.

 The League celebrated its Silver Jubilee year in 1997 as Division V re-formed with eight new Clubs, including an influx of Clubs playing on University pitches.
 David Cunningham (Beamish) joined the MC as a senior adviser.
 Chris Scott made contact with the League following his appointment as full time Development Officer for cricket in Northumberland with Nick Brown moving to a similar position in Durham.
 SportsPACK took over from Nick Clark Sports as our sponsor and supplier of match balls for representative fixtures.
 Gordon Swinbanks (Saints) joined the MC as a senior adviser and umpire; he gave an illustrated talk at the April meeting on no-balls and wides.
 Meetings were moved to McCracken Park owing to the refurbishment of South Northumberland.
 Again for 1998 there was a full complement of 40 Clubs with Bainbridge, one of the founder members being welcomed back.
 For the first time rain prevented play in either of the representative fixtures; the Cup Final was just about playable.
-Exiled “Geordie”, Barrie Goodfellow, Chairman and Group MD of Jamar Liner Agencies based in Exeter and our ‘Angel of the South’, presented the awards.
+Exiled Geordie, Barrie Goodfellow, Chairman and Group MD of Jamar Liner Agencies based in Exeter and our Angel of the South, presented the awards.
 Barrie donated two NUFC replica shirts which were successfully auctioned that evening, so bringing in significant additional funding for the League.

 The 1999 season commenced with Robin Humphrey (Adders) joining the MC and Ian Denton appointed to the new position of League Officer, ensuring consistency of supervision across all Divisions.
-The “four-week” rule was revised so as to permit multiple periods in which a fixture could be rearranged following its postponement due to an unfit ground.
+The four-week rule was revised so as to permit multiple periods in which a fixture could be rearranged following its postponement due to an unfit ground.
 The Guidance Notes on wides were extended; a talk was given at the April meeting by Gordon Swinbanks, assisted by Fred Godson.
 There was further focus on the safety of young players (U17); helmets being made mandatory for batting and restricted close in fielding.
 Planet Trophies of Killingworth became the new supplier of trophies for the League and also a sponsor.

-Following the resignation of Gordon Grear as Chairman of Selectors, Don Catley re-assumed the role of main selector for the President’s XI.
-The traditional Curtain-Raiser against the League Champions was renamed the Merz & McLellan Cup in recognition of repeated sponsorship; Nine Pines easily defeated the President’s XI.
+Following the resignation of Gordon Grear as Chairman of Selectors, Don Catley re-assumed the role of main selector for the Presidents XI.
+The traditional Curtain-Raiser against the League Champions was renamed the Merz & McLellan Cup in recognition of repeated sponsorship; Nine Pines easily defeated the Presidents XI.
 A closely fought Duke of Northumberland Cup game at Alnmouth was lost in the final overs to The Alnwick & District League.
-Several new “faces” played for the President’s XI in 1999.
+Several new faces played for the Presidents XI in 1999.

 The innings of our President, Wes May closed on 14th June 1999 aged 79.
 A flower arrangement in the shape of a cricket bat was sent in the name of the League.
-This gesture was appreciated by his wife Peggy and family, including son-in-law Dave Lister who kept wicket in the 70’s and 80’s for Tyne Gas.
+This gesture was appreciated by his wife Peggy and family, including son-in-law Dave Lister who kept wicket in the 70s and 80s for Tyne Gas.
 Despite poor health and lack of mobility in his latter years, Wes had maintained his interest and was proud to have been our President since the inception of the League.

 In July, Dr. Malcolm Kennedy, Executive Chairman, Merz & McLellan was nominated as the new President and enthusiastically accepted his new role.
-Malcolm, still available as a League umpire, captained the Merz & McLellan team from the beginnings of the League in the 70’s and only much more recently decided to focus on umpiring as his main involvement, declaring his enthusiasm to keep the flame of friendly, recreational cricket alive in the North-East.
+Malcolm, still available as a League umpire, captained the Merz & McLellan team from the beginnings of the League in the 70s and only much more recently decided to focus on umpiring as his main involvement, declaring his enthusiasm to keep the flame of friendly, recreational cricket alive in the North-East.
 In the close season Malcolm was awarded a CBE for export services and, when interviewed by the press, referred to his interest in cricket!

 The League entered 2000 in a strong position both financially and with stability in Club numbers and MC.
 David Cunningham and Tony Crosby joined the MC.
 It was necessary to introduce a Law to deal with violent conduct on or off the field and also owe suffered a stroke provision for optional neutral umpires.
 Gordon Swinbanks provided a list of potential umpires to be included in the Fixtures Booklet.
 A structured Cup Draw template was introduced thereby alleviating the need for subsequent draws during the season.
 Sadly Bob Howe suffered a stroke which ended his playing days but fortunately not his spirits.
 AH Accountants were Champions with a record breaking 14/14 victories and the highest ever points total, 117.

 Following an illness, so sadly and still young, Roger Gibbs passed away on 8th January 2001.
 A silence was observed at the AGM.
-Eric Wilson joined the MC to carry on Roger’s good work.
-Tony Crosby was appointed Chairman of Selectors for the President’s XI; Gordon Swinbanks represented the League at meetings of the Cricket Board and, with support from Graham Hoe (Lead Umpiring Instructor) and Colin Edwards (NE Regional Scorer’s Officer), gave an illustrated explanation of the new Cricket Laws and their interpretation by the League.
+Eric Wilson joined the MC to carry on Rogers good work.
+Tony Crosby was appointed Chairman of Selectors for the Presidents XI; Gordon Swinbanks represented the League at meetings of the Cricket Board and, with support from Graham Hoe (Lead Umpiring Instructor) and Colin Edwards (NE Regional Scorers Officer), gave an illustrated explanation of the new Cricket Laws and their interpretation by the League.
 The Secretary signed the Book of Condolence for Sir Don Bradman at the Australian High Commission in London.
 Howe Partnership became new major sponsors taking over sponsorship of the Cup competition; Fenwick continued with a donation of their now annual major prize for the Grand Draw.
-A significant sum, focused on a special Memorial game at Ryton between the President’s XI and the Cavaliers, was collected for the Marie Curie Cancer Care fund in memory of Roger Gibbs.
-Owing to Foot and Mouth restrictions the Duke of Northumberland fixture was not played.
+A significant sum, focused on a special Memorial game at Ryton between the Presidents XI and the Cavaliers, was collected for the Marie Curie Cancer Care fund in memory of Roger Gibbs.
+Owing to Foot and Mouth restrictions (Alnmouth) the Duke of Northumberland fixture was not played.

 At the 2002 AGM a silence was observed for the sudden and sad passing of Gordon Swinbanks.
 Gordon had spent much time in recent seasons in support of the MC.
 Steve Flanagan became a new sponsor of the League and Chris Jeffries joined the MC.
 Barrie Goodfellow continued his sponsorship of the League on a more personal level and his goodwill message was received.
 John Reed volunteered to create a major new website for the League and this was set up at www.midweekcricket.com of high standard and quite a coup regarding registration name.
 A lower profile website organised by Tony Crosby over the previous two seasons had been appreciated.